niconiconi1234/Mask_RCNN/README.md

     python3 setup.py install
     ```
 3. Download pre-trained COCO weights (mask_rcnn_coco.h5) from the [releases page](https://github.com/matterport/Mask_RCNN/releases).
 4. (Optional) To train or test on MS COCO install `pycocotools` from one of these repos.
-They are forks of the original pycocotools with fixes for Python3 and Windows (the official repo doesn't seem to be active anymore).
+They are forks of the original pycocotools with fixes for Python3 and Windows (the official repo doesn't seem to be active anymore). 克隆后，进入`PythonAPI`目录，运行`python3 setup.py install`安装`pycocotools`相关依赖。

     * Linux: https://github.com/waleedka/coco
     * Windows: https://github.com/philferriere/cocoapi.